slicvic/BareBonesPHP/README.md

-CandyPHP
+Hi, I'm Candy!
 ========

-The Lean PHP MVC Framework
+The Lean PHP MVC Framework.
+Stay tuned for more!